jeffbarrera/jb-slider/README.md

 Default: `null`

 A class to be applied to the slider nav element that corresponds to the active slide.
 Use this to style the slider nav element.

-TKTK see if this breaks if navItemSelector is set but this is null.

 ### navVisitedClass